International student: Student visa

-Generally, foreign students as citizens of other countries are required to obtain a student visa, which ascertains their legal status for staying in the second country.
+Generally, foreign students, as citizens of other countries,s are required to obtain a student visa, which ascertains their legal status for staying in the second country.
 In the United States, before students come to the country, the students must select a school to attend to qualify for a student visa.
 The course of study and the type of school a foreign student plans to attend determine whether an F-1 visa or an M-1 visa is needed.
-Each student visa applicant must prove they have the financial ability to pay for their tuition, books and living expenses while they study in the states.
+Each student visa applicant must prove they have the financial ability to pay for their tuition, books, and living expenses while they study in the United States.

 Higher education marketing

 Marketing of higher education is a well-entrenched macro process today, especially in the major English-speaking nations: Australia, Canada, New Zealand, the UK, and the USA.
 One of the major factors behind the worldwide evolution of educational marketing could be globalization, which has dramatically shrunken the world.
-Due to intensifying competition for overseas students amongst MESDCs, i.e. major English-speaking destination countries, higher educational institutions recognize the significance of marketing themselves, in the international arena.
+Due to intensifying competition for overseas students amongst MESDCs, i.e., major English-speaking destination countries, higher educational institutions recognize the significance of marketing themselves in the international arena.
 To build sustainable international student recruitment strategies Higher Education Institutions (HEIs) need to diversify the markets from which they recruit, both to take advantage of future growth potential from emerging markets, and to reduce dependency on – and exposure to risk from – major markets such as China, India and Nigeria, where demand has proven to be volatile.
 For recruitment strategies, there are some approaches that higher education institutions adopt to ensure stable enrollments of international students, such as developing university preparation programs, like the Global Assessment Certificate (GAC) Program, and launching international branch campuses in foreign countries.

 Global Assessment Certificate (GAC) Program

-The Global Assessment Certification (GAC) Program is a university preparation program, developed and provided by ACT Education Solution, Ltd., for the purpose of helping students to prepare for admission and enrollment overseas.
-The program helps students from non-English speaking backgrounds to prepare for university-level study, so they are able to successfully finish a bachelor's degree at university.
+The Global Assessment Certificate (GAC) Program is a university preparation program, developed and provided by ACT Education Solution, Ltd., for the purpose of helping students to prepare for admission and enrollment overseas.
+The program helps students from non-English speaking backgrounds to prepare for university-level study, so they can successfully finish a bachelor's degree at university.
 Students who complete the GAC program have the opportunity to be admitted to 120 so called Pathway Universities, located in destinations including the United States, the United Kingdom, and Canada.

-Mainly, the program consists of curriculums, such as Academic English, Mathematics, Computing, Study Skills, Business, Science and Social Science.
+Mainly, the program consists of curricula, such as Academic English, Mathematics, Computing, Study Skills, Business, Science, and Social Science.
 Moreover, the program also provides the opportunity to get prepared for the ACT exam and English Proficiency tests like TOEFL and IELTS.